foreai-co/foreai-co.github.io/docs/cj/about.md

 ### Create a Test Case

 1. Click **"New Test Case"** or the **"+"** button.
-2. Enter a descriptive name and add a brief description.
+1. Enter a descriptive name and add a brief description.
-3. Provide the target URL and test steps.
+1. Provide the target URL and test instructions.
-4. Use CJ’s **AI Assistant** to suggest steps, or enter them manually.
-5. Save your test case.
+1. Save your test case.

 ### Edit or Delete Test Cases